FREN 1012 - French ISB: Language and Culture

-Course Code FREN 1012 Course French ISB: Language and Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Prerequisites FREN 1011 or equivalent Course Description This course continues the intensive language training undertaken in French ISA.
+Course Code FREN 1012 Course French ISB: Language and Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites FREN 1011 or equivalent Course Description This course continues the intensive language training undertaken in French ISA.
 Students will also continue to develop critical and analytic skills through the study of French culture.
 This year, the culture topic for study is entitled 'Du texte a l'ecran' (the study of stories and their screen adaptations).
-See French Discipline handbook for more details.
+See French Department handbook for more details.

 Course Coordinator: Ms Nathalie Patterson

 The full timetable of all activities for this course can be accessed from Course Planner.